cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 [&uparrow; Back to Outline](#outline)

 For the [Security Model](#security-model) to be preserved, misbehaving validators MUST be slashed (and MAY be jailed, i.e., removed from the validator set).
-A prerequisite to slash validators is to receive valid evidence of their misbehavior.
+A prerequisite to slashing validators is to receive valid evidence of their misbehavior.
 Thus, when slashing a validator, we distinguish between three events and the heights when they occur:
 - `infractionHeight`, the height at which the misbehavior (or infraction) happened;
 - `evidenceHeight`, the height at which the evidence of misbehavior is received;